FHICT-Owen/ICAP/.github/ISSUE_TEMPLATE/user_story.md

 ### Definition of Done

 - [ ] Code is written or updated.
+- [ ] Code compiles without errors.
+- [ ] Security first considered for GDPR compliance.
 - [ ] Tests have been added or updated to cover the changes.
 - [ ] Documentation has been updated if necessary.
-- [ ] Code has been reviewed and approved.
 - [ ] User testing has been conducted and successful.
+- [ ] Non-Functional requirements met.

 ### Tasks